awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/transcribe-streaming-app/README.md

 webpack index.ts --mode development --target web --devtool false -o main.js
 ```
 ## Run the app
-Open the index.html in your favourite browser, and follow the onscreen instructions.
+Open the index.html in your favorite browser, and follow the onscreen instructions.

 ## Destroying the resources
-4. Open [AWS CloudFormation in the AWS Console](https://aws.amazon.com/cloudformation/), and open the *Stacks* page.
+4. Open [AWS CloudFormation in the AWS Management Console](https://aws.amazon.com/cloudformation/), and open the *Stacks* page.

 ![ ](images/cloud_formation_stacks.png)